The next version of macOS - Big Sur - is available to download and install now!

-If you haven't updated to Mojave yet though read on to find out how to update to Mojave from High Sierra, Sierra, El Capitan, Yosemite, or even older version of Mac OS X below.
+If you haven't updated to Catalina yet, read on to find out how to update to Catalina or Mojave from High Sierra, Sierra, El Capitan, Yosemite, or even older version of Mac OS X below.

 - Launch the App Store on your Mac (click on the blue icon containing a white A, or search by pressing space+command and typing App Store).